Kratu: Legend

-According to the Shiva Purana, due to his spouse Sati's suicide during the Daksha yajna, Shiva sent his followers to massacre everyone who attended the sacrifice, which included Kratu.
+According to the Shiva Purana, due to his spouse Sati's suicide during the Daksha yajna (the sacrifice of Daksha), Shiva sent his followers to massacre everyone who attended the sacrifice, which included Kratu.
 As instructed, his followers started punishing each and every deity and rishi who attended the holy sacrifice.
-Both the testicles of Kratu are described to have been severed during this massacre.When the attendees and survivors begged for his forgiveness, Shiva agreed, but as a punitive measure, he turned the attendees into animals, or found a suitable punishment for their sin.
+Both the testicles of Kratu are described to have been severed during this massacre.
+When the attendees and survivors begged for his forgiveness, Shiva agreed, but as a punitive measure, he turned the attendees into animals, or found a suitable punishment for their sin.
 After his testicles were restored, Kratu married Sannati, the daughter of Daksha.
 The seven sages, which included him, were all transformed into pygmy sages, no bigger than the joint of the thumb.
 They immediately started to resort to a life of piety, becoming renowned students of the Vedas.

-Rishi Kratu was again born in the Vaivasvata Manvantara (the seventh and current manvantara) because of Shiva’s boon.
+Kratu was again born in the Vaivasvata Manvantara (the seventh and current manvantara) because of Shiva’s boon.
 In this Manvantara, he had no family.
-It is stated in his origin here that he was born from the hand of Brahma, whereas other rishis are described as having been born from other parts of the deity's form.
-As he had no family and no children, Kratu adopted Agastya’s son, Idhmavaha.
-Kratu is considered one of the Bhargavas, a descendant of Bhrigu.
-In the Matsya Purana, it is said that his mother’s name is Poulomi.
-He is also considered one of the Visvedevas.
+His origin here states that he was born from the hand of Brahma, whereas other rishis are described as having been born from other parts of the deity's form.
+As he had no family or children, Kratu adopted Agastya’s son, Idhmavaha.

 Comparative mythology

-It is possible that Kratu shares a cognate with the Greek mythological deity Kratos, whose name is also associated with strength.
+Kratu may share a cognate with the Greek mythological deity Kratos, whose name is also associated with strength.